pablos123/videowall/README.md

-Minimalistic program to set a video as wallpaper.
+Minimalistic program to set a video as wallpaper. 📽️

 This program supports one video wallpaper at a time.

-The supported videos depends on the version of ffmpeg that you have.

 ## Dependencies
 - [hsetroot >= 1.02](https://github.com/himdel/hsetroot)